What is Bauxite?

 - Bauxite is used in a lot of industries like the chemical industry, refractory, abrasive, cement, steel, and petrol industry amongst others.

-- In chemical, bauxite along with alumina is used in the manufacturing of aluminium chemicals.
+- In chemicals, bauxite along with alumina is used in the manufacturing of aluminium chemicals.

 - In refractory, it is used as a raw material for making several products.